joesurf/sgunchained-repo/README.md

   <img src="./resources/ERD.png" alt="Logo" width="600" height="auto">
 </span>

 <p>Users can create experiences using buckets which is a set of activities they can do.
 Each bucket can be filled with various activities which are filtered by cost, location and pax.
-In addition, users can write notes for each experiences. </p>
+In addition, users can write notes for each experience and download them in a pdf. </p>

 <p align="right">(<a href="#top">back to top</a>)</p>